Crossbow bolt

 A bolt or quarrel is a dart-like projectile used by crossbows.
-The name "quarrel" is derived from the French word carré, meaning square, referring to their typically square heads.
+The word quarrel is from the Old French quarrel (> French carreau) "square thing", specialized use as quarrel d'arcbaleste (> carreau d'arbalète) "crossbow quarrel", referring to their typically square heads.
 Although their lengths vary, bolts are typically shorter and heavier than traditional arrows shot with longbows.

 Parts of the bolt

 Point

 The point, also called the head or the tip, is the pointed and weighted front end of the bolt, which is sharp and hard so that it can penetrate the target.

 Shaft

 The shaft is the main body of the bolt to which other parts of the bolt are attached.
 In modern times it is normally made of carbon fibre or aluminium alloy (or sometimes both aluminum and carbon fibre are used), and is very lightweight for its strength.
 Shafts come with varying degrees of stiffness — referred to as the "spine" of the bolt.
 The more resistant to bending a bolt is, the more "spine" it is said to have, and a crossbow with higher draw weight ideally needs to be paired with a heavier bolt point and higher spine specifications.
 The weight of a shaft is usually in grains, and product descriptions may provide the total weight in grains, or in grains per inch (GPI), for which the total weight of shaft can be calculated by multiplying the GPI value with length of shaft in inches.